 Both the original SC Project participants and several trading partners that did not participate in the initial SC project will be participating in SC-II.

 The first phase focuses on enhancements to the SC standards in the areas of Delivery Confirmation & Delivery Response, Ship Notices, Product Movement, Invoices and Price Sheets.
-Additional topics being explored in this phase include support for use of GTIN as product identifiers and AGIIS support for grower seed licensing information.
-The Booking and Order process is intentionally not in this phase as it is a significant effort in its own right.
+Additional topics explored in this phase include support for use of GTIN as product identifiers and AGIIS support for grower seed licensing information.
+The Booking and Order process was intentionally not in this phase as it is a significant effort in its own right.
 During phase one all project member companies will participate in the definition of business use cases, business rules and enhancements to the standards.

 The underlying goal is to ensure that the enhancements to the standard and guidelines meet the business needs of both the participating companies and the seed industry at large.
 The participants will then implement the related messages and interfaces in order to validate the defined phase one functionality.
 For companies that were not involved in the original SC project, they will also use this time to implement the base functionality from the earlier SC project.
 It is anticipated that this part of the project will last approximately 120 calendar days and will required each company to provide the appropriate business and technical resources for weekly conference calls during this period.
+Additional time will be need to implement these messages.

 The companies that commit to the SC-II project are committing to participate in both phase one and two of the project.